The List of Iron Maiden Albums in Order of Release Date

 10. Drifter

-Iron Maiden’s second studio album, “Killers,” released in 1981, is a relentless showcase of the band’s raw energy and talent.
-Packed with iconic tracks like “Wrathchild” and the title track “Killers,” the album solidified Iron Maiden’s status as heavy metal pioneers.
-With the distinctive vocals of Paul Di’Anno and the captivating guitar work of Dave Murray and Adrian Smith, “Killers” delivers an aggressive and melodic sound that captures the essence of the New Wave of British Heavy Metal.
-This album remains a fan favorite, representing an important chapter in Iron Maiden’s storied career.
+Relentless-with the band’s raw energy and talent – Iron Maiden’s second full-length album was “Killers,” recorded in 1981.
+Some of the greatest on it include “Wrathchild” and “Killers.”
+Killed it.
+Featuring the raw vocals of Paul Di’Anno and the virtuosic guitar work of Dave Murray and Adrian Smith, “Killers” is an extremely aggressive yet melodic album that mirrors the inherent sound of New Wave of British Heavy Metal.
+This album remains one of the fan favorites, representing an important chapter in Iron Maiden’s storied career.

 3. The Number of the Beast (1982)